Help Us Build Resilience — By 2030.

 The solution that we need you to help us create is: a fully-fledged agro-processing plant that shall both reverse poverty and create jobs in our region, by minimizing post-harvest food losses; creating new market linkages for rural poor smallholder farmers, and linking our produce with agri-value chains — like bakeries and confectioneries, biscuit makers & yogurt producers; bottling companies & breweries; paperboard industries & textiles, etc.

-NOTE: as shown under “Funding Targets” in our current crowdfundraiser for this plant (see link below), you will realize that, although our envisaged total budget for this plant is big ($15m), we will install a specific portion of this plant once the money we have raised is at intervals of $240k; $620k; $1m and $15m.
+We are seeking a threshold of $15m to get this plant off the ground.
+But, as shown under “Funding Targets” in our current fundraiser for this plant (see link below), we will install a specific portion of this plant once the money we have raised is at intervals of $240k; $620k; $1m and $15m.
 That is, we will begin developing this plant once we raise $240k, and we will complete it once we have raised $15m in total.
-And so, every little support that we can raise will make a strategic incremental beginning.
+So, every little support that we can raise will make a small incremental beginning.
+Still, we can even do better, if only we could find enough helping hands to help us raise a little over $15m.
+More here.

 1).
 The UCF is humbly looking for collaborators (businesses, nonprofits, foundations, universities etc) who may be able to work together with us in any possible way, whether that means directly embedding one or two people from their team, and placing them directly at the UCF in Uganda for 1-2 years (even if only intermittently), and then working together with us as ONE team from start to finish, to help us develop our intended plant.

-Please see “Overall, these are the different ways you can help” at the end of this page.
+Please see the phrase “Overall, these are the different ways you can help” below.

 OVERALL, THESE ARE THE DIFFERENT WAYS YOU CAN HELP US BUILD THIS PLANT:

-4).
-We will also need the help of some MBA student volunteers, or anyone out there, to orientate us on key areas of work, like management; staffing needs & roles of personnel, or even new technologies for monitoring/tracking our target farmers’ fields in real time.
+5).
+We would also like to get the help of some MBA student volunteers, or just anyone out there, to orientate us on key areas of work — like business management and staffing needs, or even new technologies for monitoring/tracking our farmers’ fields in real time.

 THE TECHNICAL PART OF IT: